-SFA 2 - GREEN AND SUSTAINABLE VALLEY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual Target Revised Annual Target 01 July 2020 to 30 June 2021 Reason(s) for deviation from target (under and Performance comments / Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target (under 95 95.
-Target Actual R over performance) performance) TL52 KPI078 Submission of the Revised Facility Management Plan to the MayCo Number of Revised Facility Management Plans submitted to the MayCo by 31 May 1 1 1 1 0 R The report was finalised and submitted to the Director: Corporate Services to review.
+SFA 2 - GREEN AND SUSTAINABI LE VALLEY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual Target Revised Annual Target Overall Performance 01 July 2020 to 30 June 2021 01 July 2020 to 30 June 2021 01 July 2020 to 30 June 2021 Performance comments / Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target (under 95.
+95. Target Actual R over performance) performance) TL52 KPI078 Submission of the Revised Facility Management Plan to the MayCo Number of Revised Facility Management Plans submitted to the MayCo by 31 May 1 1 1 1 0 R The report was finalised and submitted to the Director: Corporate Services to review.
 The final report will be submitted to management for approval by 31 December 2021.
 This KPI will also be removed from the TL SDBIP 2021/22 in February 2022 and allocated to the departmental SDBIP 2021/22.
 TL63 KPI018 Building plan applications processed within 30 days Percentage of building plan applications of <500sqm processed within 30 days after date of receipt 72.92% 90% 80% 80% 64.30% 650 / 1 011 x 100 = 64.30% There was a considerable increase in building plan applications (1 011 during the 2020/21 financial year) when compared to the 857 applications received during 2019/20.
 Due to resource constraints and the impact of the COVID- 19 pandemic (staff testing positive and or isolating), the productivity of the Building Development Section where impaired.
 Attempts are and will continue to be made to monitor individual applications and alert the responsible internal Departments on outstanding comments to improve compliance with timeframes.
 TL64 KPI016 Conduct an external audit of the Stellenbosch Municipality Waste Disposal Facilities Number of external audits of the Stellenbosch Municipality Waste Disposal Facilities conducted by 30 June 1 1 1 1 1 G